dmall00/OpenDarts/README.md

 A Python package for dart detection and scoring using computer vision and YOLO models.
 This package provides both programmatic APIs and command-line tools for detecting darts in images and calculating scores with high accuracy.

+Unlike other dart detection solutions on GitHub, this package is not designed to be a full-fledged dart game detection service.
+Instead, it focuses on providing interfaces for detecting darts in images and calculating scores, which can be integrated into larger applications.
+It is built with simplicity and ease of use in mind, allowing developers to quickly implement dart detection features without needing to understand the underlying complexities of computer vision.

 ## ✨ Features

 - **🎯 High-accuracy dart detection** using YOLO-based computer vision models